SatinderSidhu/AuditLog/README.md

 # AuditLog
-Compare two objects and find the properties which are changed.
+Compare two objects of same type and find the properties for a value change.
+Objects can keep growing for new properties and method will still work as its